helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 > [!NOTE]
 > The online generator stores your project on the server which you then retrieve
 > using a separate HTTP request.
 Before you use the online generator, consider
-> whether any of the input you provide—​the OpenAPI document, package or Maven
+> whether any of the input you provide the OpenAPI document, package or Maven
-> coordinates—​and therefore the generated project will reveal any sensitive
+> coordinates and therefore the generated project will reveal any sensitive
 > information.

 This document does not explore further the use of the online generator.